rwinston-ibm/tape-automation/rest-over-ethernet/curl/roecurl.md

 ```

 ##### GET /v1/logs/`<filename>`
-where `<filename>` is the name of one of the files returned by GET /v1/logs
 ```
 curl -k -b cookies.txt -X GET https://192.0.2.0/web/api/v1/logs/TS4500_LOG_FA004_20240507102856.zip
 ```

 ##### GET /v1/logs/`<filename>`/export
-where `<filename>` is the name of one of the files returned by GET /v1/logs
 ```
 curl -k -b cookies.txt -X GET https://192.0.2.0/web/api/v1/logs/TS4500_LOG_FA004_20240507102856.zip/export
 ```